dimadesu/android-rtmp-ingest/README.md

 ### Intro

-As of March 2025 it doesn't have RTMP ingest feature, so this is a bit of a workaround.
+As of March 2025 `IRL Pro` doesn't have RTMP ingest feature, so this is a workaround.

 Big thanks goes to `Supairyacht` user from `IRL Pro`'s Discord server for this idea.

-We'll be pushing into RTMP ingest of MediaMTX and pulling HLS.
-It can do this by default, no setup is needed.
+We'll be pushing into RTMP ingest of MediaMTX and pulling HLS from MediaMTX.
+It can do this by default.
+No setup needed.

 HLS is essentially an HTML page with a video in it.

-We'll create an overlay to display HLS page in `IRL Pro` that will cover the whole phone camera video.
+We'll create an overlay to display HLS page in `IRL Pro`.
+It can cover the whole phone view area if you like.

+### Audio

 The only major issue with this idea is that overlays have no audio.
 You can get audio via phone's audio input or Bluetooth mic connected to the phone.